Nolan1324/cryptopals-solves/sets/4/28/README.md

 SHA-1 is a hash algorithm.
 Hash functions deterministically compute a fixed size "digest" / "checksum" of their inputs.
 A checksum essentially acts as a "fingerprint" of a message, as the same message will always hash to the same checksum.
 It is possible for two different messages to hash to the same digest (called a "hash collision") but this becomes increasingly unlikely the larger the digest is.
 For instance, SHA-1 uses 20-byte / 160-bit digests, so the probability of two hashes colliding is $2^{-160}$ which is incredibly small (however, there are more advanced attacks to find SHA-1 hash collisions, and hence SHA-1 is considered insecure).

 Two key properties of a hash function are "avalanche effect" and non-invertible.
 The idea behind the avalanche effect is that if we change even one bit of the input to the hash function, many bits of the digest will change in an unpredictable (but deterministic) way.
-This makes the hash algorithm, in practice, "non-invertible" meaning that given the output digest, it is computationally intractible (but not impossible) to find a corresponding input.
+This makes the hash algorithm, in practice, "non-invertible" meaning that given the output digest, it is computationally intractable (but not impossible) to find a corresponding input.

 ### The SHA-1 algorithm